itchio/itch/docs/hacking/getting-started.md

 All unit tests are run directly within electron, never vanilla node.js.

-Run `yarn test` to run unit tests once.
+Run `npm test` to run unit tests once.
 Those should be pretty fast.
 The output of unit tests is minimal, it should only become noisy when some tests fail.
 The inspiration comes from [tap-pessimist](https://github.com/clux/tap-pessimist).

-Run `yarn test -- --watch` to re-use the same electron instance to run tests as soon as a source file is changed.
+Run `npm test -- --watch` to re-use the same electron instance to run tests as soon as a source file is changed.
 If you're running Visual Studio code, the `test` task does exactly that.